Create an account with PubMed, set PubMed to remember your UH affiliation to find full-text faster on your mobile devices.

 Why is this happening?

 NIH, NLM, and NCBI take your privacy and security very seriously.
-Transitioning to 3rd parties with industry-standard security ensures that you have the highest level of security and enables us to focus our resources on improving your experience once you log in.
+Transitioning to third-party logins with industry-standard security ensures the highest level of protection for you and allows us to focus our resources on improving your experience once you log in.

 Which 3rd party logins can I use?

-We have over 4000 3rd-party options for you, including Login.gov, ORCiD, Google, Microsoft, and InCommon and EduGain affiliated organizations.
-See:
+We have over 4000 third-party options for you, including Login.gov, ORCiD, Google, Microsoft, InCommon, and EduGain-affiliated organizations.

 What is happening when?